Electrically reconfigurable extended lasing state in an organic liquid-crystal microcavity: Methods

 All measurements were performed at room temperature.
 We used a non-resonant linearly polarized Q-switched laser excitation at 532 nm wavelength with 5 ns pulse length (Opolette SE 355 LD).
 All photoluminescence measurements were acquired in a transmission geometry with a 50 mm focal length lens used for excitation.
 A spatial light modulator was used to shape the spatial profile of the pump beam into the array of Gaussian spots with full-width-at-half-maximum (FWHM) of $\approx3 \ \mu$m with the possibility of adding another pump spot provided by a parallel optical path with polarisation controlled independently by the $\lambda/2$ waveplate.

-Output emission was collected using a 50x Mitutoyo microscope objective with a numerical aperture of 0.42 and coupled to a 550 mm spectrometer (Horiba Triax 550) equipped with a 300 grooves mm$^{-1}$ grating and a mirror to provide spectral, wave-vector or spatial resolution depending on the set of lens used to focus the output on the entrance slit of the spectrometer and the width of the slit.
+Output emission was collected using a 50x Mitutoyo microscope objective with a numerical aperture of 0.42 and coupled to a 550 mm spectrometer (Horiba Triax 550) equipped with a 300 grooves mm$^{-1}$ grating and a mirror to provide spectral, wave-vector or spatial resolution depending on the set of lens used to focus the output on the entrance slit of the spectrometer and the width of the slit, with spectral resolution limit of $\sim 0.37 $ meV/pixel.
 All measurements above the threshold were carried out in a single-shot regime, while below the threshold we accumulated the signal for over 100 pulses.

 The non-normalized Stokes parameters of the cavity emission are extracted using the following equation: